ManjeetGrewal/Customer-Churn-Prediction-using-ML/README.md

 --- | --- | --- | --- |--- |
 ROC-AUC | 85.49 | 86.54 | 86.15 | 85.53 |

-The Random Forest outstand other ML algorithms performed in terms of ROC-AUC metric.
+The Random Forest outstand other ML algorithms performance in terms of ROC-AUC.